 How has the harsh austerity programme that Greece must soon leave behind impacted on the country’s position in the international arena?

-– Despite economic crisis, our country retains significant political and economic influence internationally, but even more so on the Balkan peninsula.
+– Despite the economic crisis, our country retains significant political and economic influence internationally, but even more so on the Balkan peninsula.
 In economic terms, Greece’s economy remains perhaps the most important in the Balkans, while the country is one of the region’s largest investors.
 As a member of both the EU and NATO, Greece plays a key role in promoting peace and stability.
-It has a unique geopolitical role that it must use to capitalise on the international momentum generated, not only for the sake of our national interest, but also for the prosperity of the region.
+It has a unique geopolitical role that it must use to capitalise on the international momentum generated, not only for the sake of our national interest but also for the prosperity of the region.
 Nea Demokratia has planned a series of structural changes in the foreign policy mechanism in order to accomplish this role, such as the formation of a national security council, policies for more effective public diplomacy and improvement in the quality of economic diplomacy.

 European integration must become the catalyst for a solution, and not for the perpetuation of problems in the Balkans